 (5) harms, threatens, or interferes with the care, custody, or control of a pet, companion animal, or assistance animal that is possessed by a person protected by the order.”

 There are several defenses that can be raised on behalf of a person charged with violating a protective order in Texas.
-To learn more about how you can challenge your criminal charges, contact our seasoned team of criminal defense lawyers today.
+To learn more about how you can challenge your criminal charges, contact our seasoned criminal defense lawyer today.
 We have the knowledge, skill and experience necessary to help fight for your rights and potentially have your charges reduced or even dropped.
 While we cannot guarantee a certain outcome in your case, we will take all measures legally possible to maximize your chances of receiving a favorable outcome.